-Online reviewers regularly cite Berxi as having some of the lowest prices of the many insurance providers evaluated.
 There were no customer complaints about the company, although the insurance company does not have a listing or rating from the Better Business Bureau.
-We selected Berxi for its affordable policies, high financial ratings, and excellent reputation for service, along with its robust offerings for nurses.
+We selected Berxi for its affordable policies, high financial ratings, and robust offerings for nurses.

 Best for Therapists and Social Workers : Health Care Providers Service Organization

 Such professionals are not only vulnerable to malpractice suits.
 They may also require assault and personal injury coverage due to the nature of the populations they may treat.
 This level of attention to counseling professionals is why we ranked HPSO as best for therapists and social workers.

-HPSO policies are underwritten by CNA Financial, one of the largest commercial insurance companies in the U.S., insuring 1 million businesses and business owners.
-Founded in 1897, CNA has won 90% of its malpractice cases that went to trial.
-The company boasts an A+ rating with Standard & Poor’s, and an A rating with AM Best.
-HPSO, for its part, has been providing insurance since 1990 and received a positive recommendation from 96% of its clients who had to face a claim.
+The professional liability insurance program is underwritten by CNA Financial, one of the largest commercial insurance companies in the U.S., insuring 1 million businesses and business owners.
+Founded in 1897, the company boasts an A+ rating with Standard & Poor’s, and an A rating with AM Best.
+HPSO, for its part, has been providing insurance since 1990.

 Best for Dentists : The Professional Protector Plan

 Launched in 1969, the Professional Protector Plan (PPP) is different from other dental insurance plans because of the breadth and depth of its offerings.
 It is endorsed by state dental associations including the Virginia Dental Association and the Iowa Dental Association.
 PPP also is listed as a vendor on the American Dental Association website, a testament to its popularity and high satisfaction ratings.

 The PPP for Dentists offers customized insurance solutions for dentists and other dental professionals.
 From dental school through owning a practice, the PPP protects dentists with a variety of coverages, as well as risk management services.

 The PPP offers professional liability insurance, general liability coverage, property coverage, cyber liability insurance, and more, including insurance for high-risk dentists.